SportsMedGlobal/QURI-Laravel/README.md

 A Laravel request wrapper for the QURI parser.

+More information about the QURI spec and PHP implementation [available here.](https://github.com/theHarvester/QURI)

 ## Basic Usage

 The QuriRequest object can be loaded into a route with Laravel's service container.